PECOS-packages/PECOS/exp/pecos-bp-trellis/README.md

 **Experimental** (`exp/`): the defaults and optional no-path escalation ladder remain provisional pending broader validation.
-The shared trellis engine lives in `pecos-frontier`; this crate contains PECOS's configuration and decoder facade.
+The shared trellis engine lives in `pecos-trellis`; this crate contains PECOS's configuration and decoder facade.